You are at the top of the page

 Included in Kew Gardens admission

-Kew Palace ticket information
+Buy Kew Palace tickets

 Damp and unfit for a queen

-The politician Horace Walpole joked the princesses were so cramped in their bedrooms they were forced to hang their dresses on the backs of their bedroom doors.
+Princess Elizabeth complained that Kew Palace was damp and unfit to house her mother during her final illness.
+Writing to her eldest brother, she described the palace with sarcasm as 'this beautiful chateau'.
+The politician Horace Walpole joked that the bedrooms of the princesses at Kew Palace were so small that they were forced to hang their dresses on the backs of their bedroom doors.

 Princess Elizabeth's Bedroom.
 East elevation.
 View looking through a doorway